-- 1. Decision Pending Staff partnered with INFONET staff and the Illinois Coalition Against Sexual Assault on a proposal for the U.S. Department of Justice, Office of Justice Programs' National Institute of Justice to document the profile of Illinois sexual assault victims and their offenders, and to assess the outcome of sexual assault cases in Illinois.
+- 1. Recently rejected Staff partnered with INFONET staff and the Illinois Coalition Against Sexual Assault on a proposal for the U.S. Department of Justice, Office of Justice Programs' National Institute of Justice to document the profile of Illinois sexual assault victims and their offenders, and to assess the outcome of sexual assault cases in Illinois.
 The proposal was submitted in March 2003. - 2.
-Decision Pending Staff partnered with the University of Chicago's Chapin Hall Center for Children and its Harris School for Policy Studies, the Cook County Sheriff's Office, and the Cook County Department of Corrections on a proposal for the National Institute of Justice to study the sexual assault victimization experience of women in the Cook County jail and its connection with later life experience.
+Recently rejected Staff partnered with the University of Chicago's Chapin Hall Center for Children and its Harris School for Policy Studies, the Cook County Sheriff's Office, and the Cook County Department of Corrections on a proposal for the National Institute of Justice to study the sexual assault victimization experience of women in the Cook County jail and its connection with later life experience.
 The proposal was submitted in February 2003. - 3.
-Decision Pending Staff partnered with the University of Illinois at Chicago's Jane Addams College of Social Work in a grant proposal to the Robert Wood Johnson Foundation's Substance Abuse Policy Research Program for a study of co-morbidity rates (co-occurring substance abuse and mental issues) in criminal offenders.
-The proposal was submitted in April 2003. - 4.
-Decision Pending Staff partnered with Loyola University Chicago's Department of Criminal Justice in a proposal to the National Institute of Justice for a six-year follow-up evaluation of specialized sex offender probation programs in four Illinois counties.
+Awarded Staff partnered with the University of Illinois at Chicago's Jane Addams College of Social Work in a grant proposal to the Robert Wood Johnson Foundation's Substance Abuse Policy Research Program for a study of comorbidity rates (co-occurring substance abuse and mental issues) in criminal offenders.
+The proposal was submitted in April 2003.

+- 4. Recently rejected Staff partnered with Loyola University Chicago's Department of Criminal Justice in a proposal to the National Institute of Justice for a six-year follow-up evaluation of specialized sex offender probation programs in four Illinois counties.
 The proposal was submitted in March 2003. - 5.
-Decision Pending Staff partnered with the Justice Research and Statistics Association, the Maryland Justice Analysis Center, and the Michigan Justice Statistics Center in a grant proposal to the U.S. Department of Justice's Office of Community Oriented Policing Services for a multi-state pilot research assistance project for local police departments.
+Recently rejected Staff partnered with the Justice Research and Statistics Association, the Maryland Justice Analysis Center, and the Michigan Justice Statistics Center in a grant proposal to the U.S. Department of Justice's Office of Community Oriented Policing Services for a multi-state pilot research assistance project for local police departments.
 The proposal was submitted in June 2003. - 6.
-Decision Pending Staff submitted a proposal to the U.S. Department of Justice's Office of Community Oriented Policing Services (COPS) for the development of a guide to managing evaluations for local law enforcement entities.
+Recently rejected Staff submitted a proposal to the U.S. Department of Justice's Office of Community Oriented Policing Services (COPS) for the development of a guide to managing evaluations for local law enforcement entities.
 The guide is to assist law enforcement agencies in providing funding for, conducting and utilizing program evaluation research.
-The grant application was submitted in July 2003.
+The grant application was submitted in July 2003. - 7.
+Under development Staff will partner with INFONET staff and the Illinois Coalition Against Sexual Assault on a proposal for the U.S. Department of Justice, Bureau of Justice Statistics to document the profile of Illinois sexual assault victims and their offenders, and to assess the outcome of sexual assault cases in Illinois.
+We hope to submit the proposal in December 2003. - 8.
+Under development Staff is consulting with JRSA on the submission of study proposals to the National Institute on Drug Abuse (NIDA) that may involve several other states in an examination of the impact of methamphetamine abuse on local criminal justice systems.